GoogleCloudPlatform/ai-platform-samples/training/README.md

 * [Tensorflow: Cloud TPU Templates](templates/tensorflow/tpu) - A collection of minimal templates that can be run on Cloud TPUs on Compute Engine, AI Platform, and Colab.

 * [Scikit-learn Pipelines Trainer Package Template](templates/sklearn) - You can use this as starter code to develop a scikit-learn model for training and prediction on AI Platform.
-[Examples](scikit-learn/template/examples) to be added.

 How to contribute?
 ------------------